jedisct1/libsodium.js/README.md

 The sumo version is slightly larger than the standard version, and should be used only if you really need the extra symbols it provides.

-### Note on WebAssembly

-Support for WebAssembly was added recently.
-This required quite a lot of changes in the way the code is loaded.

-Maybe these changes don't play well with applications using libsodium.js < 0.6.0.
-Maybe they don't play well with Webpack.
-Probably this can be fixed and improved.
-Your help would be more than welcome!

 ### Compilation